 By Robert C Price

 The blood pooled underneath his coat and expanded steadily.
 I could hardly make him out with tears blinding me and a shotgun barrel pointed at my head.
-Guy in the black coat screamed, “Get up, go to the booth,” as he stood over Franklin, “That was really stupid old man.
+The guy in the black coat screamed, “Get up, go to the booth,” as he stood over Franklin, “That was really stupid old man.
 Really freakin’ stupid.”

 It was 3am on a cold ass Saturday morning and I hadn’t had a nibble from any Old Town Philadelphia types.
 I did the two-step over a steam grate hoping to get warm before my toes caught frostbite.
 Stupid me, shouldn’t have worn open-toe heels out there in the first place.
 Tried to show a little sexy.
 Wished I was home with my Massif snuggled up in bed watching Reality TV.